 Where premises owners are not aware of the presence of trespassers, they typically have no duty to warn a trespasser of any dangers or to make their premises safe for the benefit of a trespasser.
 If the premises owner is aware of the presence of trespassers, the premises owner may be obligated to exercise ordinary care in relation to the safety of a trespasser.

 Liability When It Comes to Public Roads and Sidewalks

 Premises owners are typically charged with clearing public sidewalks in front of their premises, and to maintain their premises so as not to pose a danger to members of the public who are passing by on a public street or sidewalk.

-Retaining an Experienced Injury Law Attorney
+Retaining an Experienced Personal Injury Attorney

+If you’re looking for an experienced and reputable Premises Liability Attorney, contact the Law Offices of Matthew H. Kehoe today to schedule your free in person consultation.
 We have been helping injury victims of accident cases here in Oregon for over 20 years.
 Get experience, professionalism and respect on your side today.